-Living on the coast of Tampa Bay area or anywhere near the coast awards you with the advantage of being able to visit the ocean.
+Living on the coast of the Tampa Bay area or anywhere near the coast awards you with the advantage of being able to visit the ocean.
 If you are in close proximity, you may be wondering why you should even own a pool if you can just make your way over to the beach.
 Well, there are a few reasons you shouldn’t put off your new pool construction just because you live close to the ocean.

 The Differences Between the Ocean and a Pool